Building a Rock Solid Foundation for the future of rescue

 As a foster-based rescue, we started this mission without a facility.
 We operated virtually which worked in some ways, but ultimately hindered our capacity to connect with the community.

 We believed that a facility was necessary to achieve our vision for this mission.
 We also knew the facility needed to be a source of revenue, not just a roof over our heads.
-Although our concept had never been done before, we envisioned a unique system to advance our mission.
+Although our concept had never been done before, we knew it could be done.

 Without a facility, we would lose many facets and efficiencies of our unique mission- as well as a critical stream of revenue from Rock Star Treatment Services.

-It is critical that Motley Zoo establish a permanent location before we are required to vacate our current building, so that we can continue our critical work without disruption.
+It is critical that Motley Zoo establish a permanent location soon so that we can continue our critical animal care and services without disruption.

-Response: Motley Zoo must have a location with unlimited growth potential
+Motley Zoo requires a location with unlimited growth potential

 With a sanctuary specifically designed to nurture animals with challenges, we would be able to take in animals that perhaps no individual person would consider on their own - but where our committed crew could cater to them in a communal setting of shared responsibilities.

-Case Study: The responsibility falls to the same few
+The responsibility for special animals falls to the same few

-Motley Zoo takes in many animals with challenges and barriers to adoption.
-Most are temporary or reasonably accommodated with very specialized homes - which are uncommon, but for most animals, still exist.
+Motley Zoo takes in many animals with challenges and barriers to adoption- but most are temporary or reasonably accommodated with very specialized homes...homes which may be uncommon, but for most animals, are still out there because we have turned the animal's circumstances around and made them more adoptable.

 In short, the homes that save the lives of these special animals are also the biggest obstacles the foster families has to overcome to provide their critical care.

-This property will enhance our services and open doors for animals that cannot survive without caretakers who are committed to their every need, indefinitely - by providing a resource and means to do so.
+This property will enhance our services and open doors for animals that cannot survive without caretakers who are committed to their every need, around the clock, indefinitely - by providing a means to do so.